slatedocs/slate/source/includes/_endpoint-deck.md

 }
 ```

-The following attributes are editable on this endpoint:
+The following attributes are editable via PATCHing this resource:

  * name
  * description
  * is_public

-The other attributes are read-only and will 400 if the payload tries to change
+The other attributes are read-only and will 400 if the request tries to change
 them.

 On success, the server will reply with a 204 response.